jpmmadeira/halfway/README.md

 We divided our worktime into flexible sprints that were mostly 2 hours long.
+Depending on the needs at the time we adjusted the length of sprints to account for it.
+Initially we brainstormed the basic concept and established our priorities for the first sprint.
+As the night went on we did meetings to stay on track and be aware of where everyone (and the project) was.